In-house vs Outsourcing: Build Internally or Partner Externally?

 Build your own development team or outsource?
 The right strategy depends on budget, time-to-market, and how central software is to your business.

-In-house is ideal when software is your core product and you need continuous development.
-Outsourcing offers speed, flexibility, and access to specialized knowledge without the burden of a permanent team.
-Many successful companies combine a small core team with strategic outsourcing.
+In-house is ideal when software is your core product and you need continuous development with deep domain knowledge that accumulates over years.
+Outsourcing offers speed, flexibility, and access to specialized expertise without the fixed costs of a permanent team.
+The reality is that many successful companies combine both strategies: a small core team that guards the architecture and product direction, supplemented with strategic outsourcing for capacity and specialist expertise.
+The choice depends on how central software is to your business model, your budget, desired speed to market, and the availability of talent in the job market.

 In-house Development